stretch327/XojoConsoleOptionParser/README.md

 # XojoConsoleOptionParser
 A class for parsing command-line options in a xojo console app

+For easy access, save this project as a binary project into the Project Templates folder next to your IDE.

 ## Usage
 Initialize your parameters in the App.Run event using the Params.AddOption method.
 The parameters are: